The Venue – The Grand Lodge of Massachusetts

 The Grand Lodge of Massachusetts – the oldest grand lodge in the Americas

 The Grand Lodge of Massachusetts dates back to 1733.
 It was the first in the New World and is the third oldest grand lodge following the Grand Lodges of England and Ireland.
-Formally organized under the leadership of Henry Price, Boston’s first freemasons met at the Bunch of Grapes Tavern (see the street sign pictured above).
+Formally organized under the leadership of Henry Price, the Provincial Grand Master, Boston’s first freemasons met at the Bunch of Grapes Tavern (see the street sign pictured above).

 Transport and Accommodation